-A 10kW Solar system in Sydney is becoming a ‘no brainer’ for larger households and businesses as solar power prices continue to fall and significant government rebates remain in place.
+A 10kW Solar system in Sydney is becoming a popular system size for larger households and businesses as solar power prices continue to fall and significant government rebates remain in place.

 10kW Solar System Details

 10kW Panel Array: as few as 24 x 420W 1KOMMA5 panels.